Bisquick Sausage Balls

-- Place onto parchment lined baking sheet.
+- Place onto a parchment lined baking sheet.
 The baking sheet needs sides to keep grease from spilling onto the oven floor.

-- Bake for 15 to 20 minutes or until lightly browned.
+- Place the baking sheet into 375-degree F oven and bake for 15 to 20 minutes or until lightly browned.

 - Remove from oven, allow to cool for a few minutes and serve.